Can I Get a Hardship License

 How the DUI Special Supervision Services Program Works

-If DHSMV decides to award a multiple offender applicant a restricted license, they must be supervised by “a DUI program licensed by the department.”
+If DHSMV decides to award a multiple offender applicant a hardship license, they must be supervised by “a DUI program licensed by the department.”
 Typically, these DUI programs are administered by the local safety council that administers DUI school and the alcohol evaluation process.
 The safety council will assume supervision through what is called “DUI Special Supervision Services.”
 Once a hardship license has been awarded, the supervision program requires the restricted driver to fulfill certain commitments.
 At a minimum, these obligations will include:

 - Reporting to the program at least three times a year (although many programs require monthly reporting).